ZoniBoy00/Steam-Account-Checker/README.md

 **Q: Can I put more than five tokens in `tokens.json`?**
 A: Yes.
 The shown file is an example—add as many as you need (keeping rate limits in mind).

-**Q: Do I have to use cookies?**
+**Q: Do I have to use JWT Tokens?**
 A: Yes.
-This tool validates sessions via cookies and complements that with Web API checks.
+This tool validates sessions via JWT Tokenscookies and complements that with Web API checks.

 **Q: Can I change the report's look?**
 A: Absolutely—modify the HTML template/CSS section inside `template.py`.